svtheron/football-players/README.md

 ## Overview

 This project analyses the determinants of player market value across Europe's Big Five football leagues (England, Spain, Italy, Germany, France) from 2004 to 2024.
-Using a panel of over 100,000 player-season observations, the analysis explores how position, age, goal-scoring output, and league affiliation shape a player's market valuation.
-The project is implemented in R using the tidyverse ecosystem and ggplot2.
+Employs a panel of over 100,000 player-season observations, the analysis explores how position, age, goal-scoring output, and league affiliation shape a player's market valuation.
+The project is implemented in R using RStudio.

 ## Structure